 As you seek to minimize the cost of doing business for your restaurant, discover how reducing the food wastage is important.
 You cannot afford to continue spending too much money due to the rising cost of food every day.
 While you cut down on monetary costs, you reduce the rampant dumping of waste in the environment.

-Here are 10 prudent ways for reducing food waste:
+Here are 10 prudent ways of reducing restaurant food waste:

 The more fresh produce you buy, the more food wastage you are likely to experience.
 Food vendors can easily entice you to buy more than you need with their regular offers and sales.
 Even if you buy more food at reduced prices, this is not justified when the food goes bad.
 For this reason, avoid the temptation to overbuy.

 You can actually get the most of vendors’ offers, sales and still avoid food waste.
 Ask the vendor if you can take small portions at a time instead of taking foods in bulk.
 This way, your customers consume foods efficiently.
 The restaurant will have little food waste, if any.

 Check the condition of all foods and their expiration dates when they arrive at your restaurant.
 It is common for vendors to place the freshest produce at the top of the package and then place spoiled foods at the bottom.
 For this reason, do not accept any foods that are spoilt or on their way to rotting.

 Pre-Cool Hot Items before Storing them in a Refrigerator

 Bacteria can easily grow on foods that you place in the refrigerator while hot.
 It is prudent to pre-cool hot foods first.
 Take advantage of an ice bath, cooling paddle or a chill blaster.
 This effectively reduces the volume of food waste.